OWASP/threat-dragon/docs/development/testing/e2e.md

 This will open the cypress runner application.
-This suite of tests uses cypress configuration file `e2e.smokes.local.config.js`, with the suite of tests from loaded from `tests/e2e/smokes`.
+This suite of tests uses cypress configuration file `e2e.smokes.local.config.js`, with the suite of tests loaded from `tests/e2e/specs/smokes`.

 ### Run test:e2e-ci-smokes
 This suite of tests is similar to `test:e2e-smokes:local` but is run in headless mode so that it can be used for the CI pipeline.
-It uses cypress configuration file `e2e.smokes.ci.config.js` with the suite of tests loaded from `tests/e2e/smokes`.
+It uses cypress configuration file `e2e.smokes.ci.config.js` with the suite of tests loaded from `tests/e2e/specs/smokes`.

 It is run against an existing application on `http://localhost:3000/`, using port 3000 rather than 8080.